fbpx

 If you are like me, I LOVED Dr. Suess growing up, but somehow I missed the particular story of “Bartholomew and the Oobleck”.
 This very cute story follows a King who wants to control the weather, and the page boy who must save the kingdom from the king’s terrible ideas!

-So in the story Oobleck is this crazy liquid from the sky that doesn’t act like a normal liquid.
+In the story, Oobleck is this crazy liquid from the sky that doesn’t act like a normal liquid.
 It’s sticky yes, but it also can flow easily, or it can become hard as stone!

 From a scientific standpoint, Oobleck behaves like a Non-Newtonian fluid.
 For the non-science nerds, it just means that Oobleck behaves differently in different situations.